Zhuzi24/SGG-ToolKit/README.md

     journal={arXiv preprint arXiv:2406.10100},
     year={2024}}

+@article{li2024aug,
+	title={AUG: A New Dataset and An Efficient Model for Aerial Image Urban Scene Graph Generation}, author={Li, Yansheng and Li, Kun and Zhang, Yongjun and Wang, Linlin and Zhang, Dingwen}, journal={arXiv preprint arXiv:2404.07788},
+	year={2024}
+	  }

 @article{li2024learning,
     title={Learning to Holistically Detect Bridges From Large-Size VHR Remote Sensing Imagery}, author={Li, Yansheng and Luo, Junwei and Zhang, Yongjun and Tan, Yihua and Yu, Jin-Gang and Bai, Song},